hsacrey/cit281-lab7/README.md

 In this lab, I created CustomError objects and uploaded the files to a GitHub repo for the first time.

+I also used try, catch, finally for errors.

 #### lab-07.js:
 ```javascript
 /*